CRUX Package Keeper is a toolset designed to efficiently manage packages and their sources in CRUX environments.

 What cpk adds on top is:

-.cpk) that embeds port sources, metadata, and architecture information.cpk search, cpk verify, cpk diff, etc.) that extend the functionality of pkgutils.In short, pkgutils does the heavy lifting, while cpk provides the missing context and metadata.
+.cpk) that embeds port sources, metadata, and architecture information.cpk search, cpk deptree, cpk verify, cpk diff, etc.) that extend the functionality of pkgutils.In short, pkgutils does the heavy lifting, while cpk provides the missing context and metadata.

 CRUX Package Keeper - package management tool for CRUX Linux